Malcolm Augustine: Healthcare

 Augustine introduced legislation in the 2020 session that would allow minors over 12 years of age to seek mental health treatment without their parent's consent.
 The bill passed the State Senate by a vote of 30–15.
 The bill was reintroduced in the 2021 session and passed and became law without the governor's signature.

 Augustine introduced legislation in the 2021 session would require employers to provide workers with safe and hygienic workspaces, personal protective equipment, emergency pandemic action plans that include sanitation protocol and changes in shift hours, paid health and bereavement leave, free COVID-19 testing, an additional $3 an hour in hazard pay and the ability to refuse dangerous work without fear of retaliation.
 A narrowed version, which removed the initial $3 an hour in hazard pay and made paid sick leave contingent upon funding from the state or federal government, passed the House of Delegates by a vote of 93–39.

 In the 2022 session, Augustine introduced legislation that would include dental care in patients' Medicaid coverage.

+Housing

+During the 2026 legislative session, Augustine introduced a bill that would grant developers vested rights on zoning and defer development and impact fees for developers until after construction is completed.

+Immigration

+During the 2026 legislative session, Augustine supported a bill that would prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, saying that ICE was acting in a "lawless manner" that the state should not be contributing to.

+Policing

+During the 2026 legislative session, Augustine supported a bill to prohibit law enforcement officers from wearing face coverings, saying that the practice was "familiar in oppressive, totalitarian countries" with the purpose of intimidating and terrorizing individuals.

+Redistricting

+In February 2026, Augustine declined to say whether he supported or opposed pursuing mid-decade redistricting in Maryland, saying that he "has not heard from one constituent pushing him to redistrict".